RDFLib/rdflib/docs/developers.md

 branch, so they can be released in a patch or minor release.

 Target `main` for backwards-compatible bug fixes, documentation updates, dependency updates, and new features.
-These changes can be merged forward into `next` by maintainers.
+Maintainers periodically merge `main` forward into `next`, so backwards-compatible changes accepted on `main` are carried into next-major development without contributors needing to target `next` directly.

 Target `next` for breaking changes and other work intended for the next major release.
 Breaking changes should be discussed in an issue before implementation